herissonsilvahs/SystemBatch/README.md

-# SystemBatch is a chanllenge that i accepted.
+# SystemBatch is a challenge that i accepted.
 I use JDBC, DAO and mysql.

 ## **Objective**